bdewhirst/specialSnowflake/README.md

 -- step 9: working with roles, account admin, and account usage-- maybe this is where I figure out why I've had to tweak a few things...
--- ACCOUNTADMIN is both SYSADMIN and SECURITYADMIN system-defined roles; so this is running with elevated permissions; fine for practice, dangerous in practice.
+-- ACCOUNTADMIN is both SYSADMIN and SECURITYADMIN system-defined roles; so this is running with elevated permissions; fine for practice, dangerous in practice. create role junior_dba;
+-- grant role junior_dba to user --... "[MY USERNAME HERE]"; -- run once w/ username in place.

+use role junior_dba;

+use role accountadmin;

+grant usage on warehouse compute_wh to role junior_dba;
+use role junior_dba;
+use warehouse compute_wh;

+use role accountadmin;
+grant usage on database citibike to role junior_dba;
+grant usage on database weather to role junior_dba;

+use role junior_dba;

+-- n.b.:  note that access in-script and access in the web UI are separate!

+-- step 10: sharing data securely & the data marketplace -- (this is handled in the UI, but note that there are free sources of data in the marketplace)

+-- step 11: resetting your snowflake environment
+-- (post-lab clean-up)
+use role accountadmin;

+drop share if exists zero_to_snowflake_shared_data;
+-- If necessary, replace "zero_to_snowflake-shared_data" with the name you used for the share

+drop database if exists citibike;
+drop database if exists weather;
+drop warehouse if exists analytics_wh;
+drop role if exists junior_dba;

 ```